 The road from coding to starting a business

-I registered a domain, took out a £10K loan, and started building a team.
-I reached out to developers, designers, and social media experts in the UK and Poland, then expanded my search to India and Singapore.
-In 10 days, while designing the product, I assembled the team, and even hired a copywriter and standup comedian from Manchester.
+I registered a domain, reached out to developers, graphic designers, and social media experts in the UK, then expanded my search to Spain and Singapore.
+In 10 days, while designing the product, I assembled a small team, and even hired a copywriter and standup comedian from Manchester.
 I wanted humour to be the secret sauce of my first product.
 And just like that, Meeting Warm Up was born.

 Subscription model vs One-off sales